 EmBark Orientation is required for ALL incoming, degree-seeking students.

 In this unprecedented time, we have made the decision to host an on-line EmBark Orientation for our incoming students and family members.
 We will host four sessions on June 15-16; June 18-19; June 22-23; and June 25-26.
 Students must select one of these sessions to attend.
-In August, students will participate during an in-person EmBark Orientation program on the weekend of August 14th-16th.
+In August, students will participate during an in-person EmBark Orientation program, called RendezBlue, from August 5th-August 8th.
 Registration for On-Line June EmBark will open on April 15th.

 EmBark Orientation at UNC Asheville is the first and most important step in becoming a Bulldog and is required for your success at UNC Asheville.
 During embark Orientation, you will learn about academic advising, UNC Asheville’s curriculum, course registration processes, campus resources, and much more.
 Each embark session is also packed with opportunities to meet other new students!